 If the report had not been filed at the time of RTB, it should be filed as soon as possible.
 Fines will be recalculated based on the actual level of activity prior to the final determination stage.

 If the committee does not submit a challenge within 40 days, the Commission will issue a final determination including the appropriate fine.
 The committee will then have an additional 30 days to either pay the fine or seek judicial review of the Commission’s final determination in a U.S. district court.
+If the committee does not pay its fine or seek judicial review after 30 days, the FEC will transfer the debt to the U.S. Department of the Treasury for collection.

 Can I fax the report if my report is already late so it can be filed more quickly?